athkalia/Just-Another-Android-App/README.md

 ![Demo Screenshot][1]

 ### Newest additions:
+* Upgraded project to use the new Mosby MVP v3!!
+Check https://github.com/sockeqwe/mosby for more details.
 * Added support for RxJavaPlugins class, that allows easy overriding of RxJava 2 schedulers in tests.
 See setup method of MainPresenterTest class.
 * Added some variations of the quick settings tiles.
 See https://medium.com/google-developers/quick-settings-tiles-e3c22daf93a8